AFFMAE: Scalable Vision Pre-Training for High-Resolution Microscopy Segmentation on Desktop Hardware: Methods

-Figure \ref{fig:psd_analysis} presents the results.
-Specifically, we observe the following: \begin{itemize} \item \textit{The EM images} exhibit the characteristic $1/f$ decay of natural signals. \item \textit{Random Masking} disrupts this statistics, introducing a high-frequency plateau (white noise artifacts) and a significant spectral gap at mid to low-frequencies. \item \textit{Perlin Masking}'s spectral profile closely tracks the slope and magnitude of the real biological signal with barely any gaps over the entire frequency range. \end{itemize}
+Figure \ref{fig:psd_analysis} presents the results of the spectral analysis.
+As expected, the original EM images exhibit the characteristic $1/f$ decay typical of natural signals.
+Standard random masking disrupts these statistics, introducing a high-frequency plateau indicative of white noise artifacts, alongside a significant spectral gap at mid-to-low frequencies.
+In contrast, the spectral profile of Perlin masking closely tracks both the slope and magnitude of the real biological signal, with barely any gaps over the entire frequency range.